Evgenia Citkowitz: Accolades

 Citkowitz has previously been longlisted for The Sunday Times EFG Private Bank Short Story Award, and was one of the winners of The Word Factory's Neil Gaiman, Fables for a Modern World story competition.

 Personal life

 Citkowitz keeps her personal life mostly private.
-On 22 September 1990, Citkowitz married Julian Sands, an English actor; after being introduced by John Malkovich.
-The couple have two daughters and she is stepmother to a son from Sands' first marriage.
-Since 2020, Citkowitz and her family have permanently resided in Los Angeles, California.
+On 22 September 1990, Citkowitz married Julian Sands, after being introduced to him by John Malkovich.
+Sands disappeared in January 2023 during a hiking trip, and his remains were found in June 2023.
+The couple had two daughters, and Citkowitz is stepmother to a son from Sands' first marriage.
+Since 1990, she and her family have resided in Los Angeles, California.